 Built more than 250 years ago as a summer retreat along the banks of the Schuylkill River, Woodford Mansion has been home to many prominent Philadelphia families.
 The women associated with Woodford played many roles and their stories are told through an impressive collection of portraits and antiques.
 Tour Woodford from March 22nd through March 26th during Women's History Month for tours focused on the lives and legends of the women of Woodford, such as Hannah Coleman, Rebecca Franks, and Bilah Abigail Franks, as well as Naomi Wood, whose antiques collection fills the museum.

 Call Woodford for more information about special tours and events.
 (215) 229-6115

 Volunteering: If you would like to become a Woodford volunteer please call Woodford (215) 229-6115.

-Donations: If you would like to make a donation to the Naomi Wood Trust to assist us with our efforts to operate, educate, and preserve Woodford please write to: Lawrence Berger, Trustee, The Naomi Wood Trust, Woodford, East Fairmount Park, 33rd & Dauphin Streets, Philadelphia, PA 19132.
+Donations: If you would like to make a donation to the Naomi Wood Trust to assist us with our efforts to operate, educate, and preserve Woodford please write to: Lawrence Berger, Trustee, The Naomi Wood Trust, Woodford, East Fairmount Park, 3400 West Dauphin Street, Philadelphia, PA 19132.